Shaher909/frontend-resources/Personal notes/technologies and concepts/NextJS.md

 #4 Data Fetching through async/await in server components.
 #5 Optimizations for images, fonts and scripts.

 # Setup:
 NextJS comes with a default setup that allows a quick start, with directories for specific purposes and automatic routing.

 ## Routing:
 - Using React Router and client side routing via the link component.
+In the older versions of nextJS, the Pages directory automatically creates routes within the 'pages' folder.
+While in the newer versions from 2023 onwards, the App Router organizes routes within the 'app' folder.

+To create a route: create a folder within 'app' and create the "page" component (.js, .tsx ..etc.) inside of it.
+It's critical that the name of the file is page.js inside each folder.
+The folder name would represent the URL path.

 ## Project file structure:
 <!-- Below is not the latest concepts, as NextJS have a new concept of "app" which replaces pages-->